 Deni Elliott specializes in ethics in public and professional life.
 Her work in media ethics includes well over 100 journal articles, book chapters and trade magazine pieces, as well as two books.
 Other published work in ethics addresses animal-human connection, government, higher education, philanthropy, research and teaching.
 Her recent books include a workbook, Ethical Challenges: Building Your Ethics Toolkit, and Ethics in the First Person: A Guide to Teaching and Learning Practical Ethics.
 Journalistic experience includes stints as ethics coach and general assignment reporter at the Philadelphia Inquirer and Louisville Courier Journal.
 She also produced and hosted a pubic radio show, Ethically Speaking.
 Dr. Elliott served as the Ethics Officer for the Metropolitan Water District of Souther California and has previously taught at Utah State University, Dartmouth College, and the University of Montana.
 She received an undergraduate degree in communication with a minor in journalism from the University of Maryland, a M.A. in philosophy from Wayne State University and an interdisciplinary doctoral degree from Harvard University with a focus in teaching ethics.

 Phone: 727-873-4857.
 E-mail: Elliott@mail.usf.edu

-Monica Ancu, Assistant Professor and Undergraduate Program Coordinator
+Monica Ancu, Associate Professor and Coordinator of Undergraduate Studies